fengalbert/CycleGPT/README.md

 # CycleGPT
-This repo  is using for “Exploring the macrocyclic chemical space for heuristic drug design with deep learning models”。
+This repo  is using for “Exploring the macrocyclic chemical space for heuristic drug design with deep learning models”.

 ## Environment
 ```